jlab-sensing/GreenerGreenHouses/BeagleBoneBlack/README.md

     2. `lo [0-2000]` where the number is the brightness in tenths of a percent. (ex.
 1000 corresponds to 100.0%, and 50 corresponds to 5.0%.)
     3. `ls all` to apply the light output to all light bars.

+### Ethernet Managed By Connman
+The steps below describe how to connect to the LF11 (DC11) using Debian 10's default Connection Manager.
+This method has a downside of regularly modifying the routing table (`route`) and disrupting the wifi wlan0 internet connection.
+However, this method maintains the out-of-the-box behavior of the ethernet port in case you want to use the ethernet port for an internet connection or DHCP.

+Use this method if you do not care about having a wifi connection.

+1. `sudo apt-get install telnet`
+2. Connect the BBB to the ChiYu BF-430 converter with an ethernet/RJ45 cable.
+3. Turn on the power switch on the XtremeLUX DC11 digital controller and plug in the power adapter for the ChiYu BF-430.
+You should observe the power indicator LEDs on the BF-430 and the DC11 turn on.
+    - You do not need to plug in the power for the LEDs themselves if you only want to test the connectivity.
+    - The DC11 is powered by the BF-430 over RS485, so you can ignore the barrel jack on the side of the DC11.
+4. Use `ifconfig` and `ping 192.168.1.123` to check if the BBB's eth0 ipv4 address is on the same subnet as the BF-430 and if it can reach it.
+    - The BBB must be on the same subnet as the BF-430.
+    - In the `connmanctl` shell, use `config ethernet_<tab> --ipv4 manual 192.168.1.115 255.255.0.0` to set the eth0 interface IP to the same subnet as the BF-430.
+This may interfere with the wlan0 interface due to overwriting the default gateway.
+Normally, you want all non-local requests to be routed through wlan0 (which is your internet connection) through `comm-vss-g-v480` (`169.233.255.254`), but the connman daemon will repeatedly overwrite the default gateway with the eth0 interface through `0.0.0.0`.
+    - To revert, use `config ethernet_<tab> --ipv4 dhcp`.
+If this doesn't fix the wlan0 interface issue, then you can just unplug the ethernet cable to regain full function.
+Doing that will flush the `route` table of any routes associated with the (now disconnected) eth0 interface.
+    - Alternatively, you can use the command `sudo route add default gw comm-vss-g-v480 dev wlan0` to manually route non-local connections through the wlan0 interface.
+Similarly, you can manually route 192.168.1.123 through eth0 using `sudo route add 192.168.1.123 gw 0.0.0.0 dev eth0`.
+However, this will not stop the connman daemon from modifying the default gateway.
+5. `telnet 192.168.1.123 50123` to connect to the DC11.
+(192.168.1.123:50123)
+6. In the telnet shell, use the `?` command to view all possible commands and their descriptions.
+7. To set the LED brightness, use the following commands:
+    1. `mode m` to change to manual mode (the default is auto for use with the companion application).
+    2. `lo [0-2000]` where the number is the brightness in tenths of a percent. (ex.
+1000 corresponds to 100.0%, and 50 corresponds to 5.0%.)
+    3. `ls all` to apply the light output to all light bars.

 ### Managing the BF-430
 If you want to change the IP and port settings for the BF-430, you can access its web (HTTP port 80) configuration portal.